 - Using a medium-short bristled brush

 - Rinse your mouth with water or mouthwash after each meal

 One should also intake vitamins and proper protein-rich food to build up strong teeth structure and body immunity, and avoid eating too many sugary foods such as candy, soft drinks, and fast food, which can cause cavities and other problems.

 Children and adults should visit the dentist every six months to avoid dental problems and oral diseases, which are common in Bangladesh.
 Every dental visit can make you more protected against long-term problems.

 During the pandemic

-If you visit a dentist in person, please keep the following in mind:
+If you visit a dentist in clinic, please keep the following in mind: